xian-sh/MRNet/README.md

 ```

 ## Testing
-Our trained model are provided in [Google Drive](xx).
+Our trained model will be provided in [Google Drive](xx).
 Please download them to the `checkpoints/best/` folder.
 Use the following commands for testing:

 ```